Instructional Tech / REMC4

-Support educators and students to more effectively integrate local and state technology resources to improve instruction and learning.
-Assist learners to select and make best use of technology resources to accomplish their goals.
+We support educators and students to effectively integrate local and state technology resources to improve instruction and learning.

 - Direct service to student(s)